linbug/linbug.github.io/_posts/2015-09-20-Selenium-and-APIs.md

 {% endhighlight %}

-I need `time` for adding wait steps, `selenium` for interacting with Fitocracy and `beeminderpy` for interacting with the Beemider API.
+I need `time` for adding wait steps, `selenium` for interacting with Fitocracy and `beeminderpy` for interacting with the Beeminder API.

 I then open up Fitocracy in my browser window, and login: